-This programme of works will include a variety of methods used to repair and protect the brickwork, these are:
+This programme of works will include a variety of methods used to repair and protect the brickwork and concrete, these are:

 - Re-pointing the mortar joints that are in-between the bricks have become loose and in some areas deteriorated.
 This pointing will need to be replaced to prevent damp penetration into the building.
 This is particularly noticeable to the flank elevation of the blocks between the ground and first floor levels. - Re-facing renewal in some areas the weather resistant face of the bricks has deteriorated leaving the building prone to dampness from the elements.
-These are to be repaired and in some cases the bricks will be renewed or refaced.
+These are to be repaired and in some cases the bricks will be renewed or re-faced. - Concrete repairs will be carried out in areas such as walkway supports and window lintel supports.
+Works normally require a repair system using a specialist contractor to ensure structural integrity is contained.